 Dirt and Dirt Removal | Paintings Conservation

-This is the first of six brochures in the series Paintings Conservation created for conservators of canvas and panel paintings wishing to keep up with the rapidly advancing techniques in their field.
+This is the first of six brochures in the series Paintings Conservation created for conservators of easel paintings, wishing to keep up with current knowledge, and learning how to apply new techniques in their field.
 The brochure Dirt and Dirt Removal contains information on the following: what dirt consists of; how dirt bonds to the surface; the ethical reasons to remove surface dirt and the procedure for how to do so; and will provide an overview of selected methods and materials commonly used to remove surface dirt.

 The brochures in this series on conservation are: